 These aren’t all my symptoms, just the most notable.
 Nor does the list represent all possible migraine symptoms someone can experience — I am fortunate in that I don’t have endless vomiting or diarrhea,numbness and tingling in my limbs, temporary paralysis, or loss of vision.

-The real impact of chronic migraine
+The realities of life with migraine

 The misunderstanding that migraine is just a headache that can be treated with over-the-counter painkillers and a nap or avoided entirely by not eating chocolate or not getting stressed is not only wrong, but disregards the enormous suffering of the more than 37 million migraineurs in the US.
 Sure, some people could have a radical reduction in the frequency and severity of their migraine attacks with awareness, preventive medication, and lifestyle and behavioral changes.
 Many others, like me, strive tirelessly to improve their health to no avail.

 The painful frequency of chronic migraine

 Chronic migraine, defined as 15 or more headache days a month, at least eight of which are migraine, has its grip on 2 percent of the world's population.
 And that's the bare minimum, some migraineurs have an attack every single day.
 In addition to the excruciatingly painful migraine days, every migraine also has a recovery day (or three) that can put alcohol hangovers to shame.

 Again, I do not want your pity or even your sympathy.
 I want you to have even the tiniest grasp that migraine is not a headache.
 That your brother isn’t just trying to get out of Sunday dinner.
 That your coworker isn’t taking the day off to go shopping.
 That your wife isn’t a whiner who doesn’t want to do housework.
 Migraine is a real, debilitating neurological disease that no amount of positive thinking can cure.
 In fact, there is no cure at all; modern medicine doesn’t even know the full extent of the causes of migraine.